mrtazz/ramrod/README.md

 The simple and powerful cijoe can be easily used as an agent.
 You can tell him to build via POST to the base URL.
-For callback notification, you have to implement the hooks `.git/hooks/build-failed` and `.git/hooks/build-worked` to contain a shell script which does a `curl -X POST http://Ramrod.domain` with the corresponding JSON payload.
+For callback notification, you have to implement the hooks `.git/hooks/build-failed` and `.git/hooks/build-worked` to contain a shell script which does a `curl -X PUT http://Ramrod.domain` with the corresponding JSON payload.